|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed three common counseling microskills.
+In the last section, we discussed three common counseling microskills.
 These three common counseling microskills were attending behaviors, clarification, and reflection.
 We also discussed the ethical concerns raised by using these microskills in an unmodified manner with clients of a different culture.

-On this track we will discuss transference and countertransference and the different dynamics these two aspects of counseling have in treating culturally different clients.
-Later on the track, we will also consider the case of a culturally different client experiencing transference.
+In this section, we will discuss transference and countertransference and the different dynamics these two aspects of counseling have in treating culturally different clients.
+Later in the section, we will also consider the case of a culturally different client experiencing transference.